fjhoelsg/dotfiles/README.md

 ## Important Notes

 - Running the bootstrap script will override your dotfiles
-- The OS X settigns script might require a restart for changes to be applied
+- The macOS settigns script might require a restart for changes to be applied